DeskRohan/studio/README.md

 **NextGenSDE** is a modern, AI-powered web application designed to help computer science students streamline their preparation for software development placements.
 It provides a structured roadmap, personalized resources, and intelligent tools to keep users motivated and on track toward their career goals.

-The entire application is designed to run locally in the browser, using **local storage** as its database.
-This means there is no backend server, and all user data (profile, progress, etc.) is stored directly on the user's device.
+The application uses **Cloud Firestore** as its database, linking all user data (profile, progress, etc.) to their Google account for a seamless, cross-device experience.

 ---